A Leader in the 2026 Gartner® Magic Quadrant™ for Endpoint Protection. Six years running.Six years. Gartner® Magic Quadrant™ Leader.Find Out Why

 CVE-2023-1249: Linux Kernel Use-After-Free Vulnerability

-CVE-2023-1249 is a use-after-free vulnerability in the Linux kernel's core dump subsystem that allows local users to crash the system.
-This article covers the technical details, affected versions, and mitigation.
+CVE-2023-1249 is a use-after-free flaw in the Linux Kernel's core dump subsystem that enables local attackers to crash the system.
+This article covers the technical details, affected versions, and mitigation steps.

 CVE-2023-1249 Overview